15 FAM 840

 g.
 Panic hardware that interfaces with electronic access control devices is available for special applications through the Bureau of Diplomatic Security.
 This option provides entry protection and unhindered egress.
 Panic hardware consists of a door latching assembly with a device that releases the latch upon application of 15 pounds of force to an actuating bar or panel which extends at least halfway across the width of the door.
 Panic hardware is also available with an integral alarm that sounds an audible alarm when the bar is depressed.

 Panic hardware with special time delay consists of conventional panic hardware that is connected to a time delay mechanism that releases an electric lock after a specific time, the maximum delay being 15 seconds.
 This time delay may be remotely reset by a security guard.
-Installation of delay panic hardware is only permitted where CCTV or direct visual surveillance of the attack side of the door is possible.
+Installation of delay panic hardware is only permitted where closed-circuit television (CCTV) or direct visual surveillance of the attack side of the door is possible.
 Operationally, the security guard must not reset the time delay unless CCTV surveillance or direct observation indicates a clear security threat on the exterior side of the door.
 Doors equipped with time delay mechanisms must display signs that state, “time delayed exit door – press bar, alarm will sound – wait – push door open.”
 Pictorial signs are available from OBO/OPS/FIRE.

 h.
 Paddle release type exit hardware with an integral alarm is approved on exterior exit doors where forced entry/ballistic resistant (FE/BR) doors have not been installed or where they are not required.
 This type of exit device consists of a paddle handle attached to a latch, which opens when force is applied to the paddle.
 It also is capable of being alarmed for emergency use only so that when the force is applied to the panic paddle, an alarm sounds and the latching device is automatically released.